kmugrage/2016-GoCD-workshop/docs/README.md

 #### Set Up SSH keys

+This will allow Vagrant to provision the new machine, as well as allow you to connect to it more easily.

 1. [Click here for SSH key instructions](basic.md)

 #### Set Up API Token

+This will allow Vagrant to create machines on your behalf.

 1. Go to https://cloud.digitalocean.com/settings/api/tokens and click on Generate New Token
 2. Copy the token and save it to a safe place. __Anyone with this token can create droplets on your Digital Ocean account.__